 Google Analytics is the most widely used analytics platform in the world.
 According to Builtwith, over 83% of the top 1,000 UK sites use it.
 Even though so many companies are using it to monitor and analyse their sites, there’s still some confusion in the industry about what out-of-the-box metrics are truly measuring.

-In the first of this two-part series on understanding content performance in Google Analytics, this blog post will focus purely on identifying common pain points when looking at engagement metrics from a content point of view.
+In the first of this three-part series on understanding content performance in Google Analytics, this blog post will focus purely on identifying common pain points when looking at engagement metrics from a content point of view.
 Part two will reveal how to implement changes in Google Tag Manager to work in your content’s favour, giving you a more tailored insight as well as adjustments you can make to help your content perform better.

 “My bounce rate is too high…”